Quahog (Family Guy): References to real-world locations

-Family Guy creator Seth MacFarlane resided in Providence, Rhode Island during his time as a student at Rhode Island School of Design, and the show contains distinct Rhode Island landmarks similar to real-world locations.
-MacFarlane often borrows the names of Rhode Island locations and icons such as Pawtucket and Buddy Cianci for use in the show.
-Several times every episode (except maybe for the Star Wars episodes), the actual Providence skyline can be seen in the distance.
-The three buildings that are depicted are, from left to right and furthest to closest: One Financial Center, 50 Kennedy Plaza, and the Superman Building.
+Family Guy creator Seth MacFarlane resided in Providence, Rhode Island during his time as a student at the Rhode Island School of Design, and the show contains distinct Rhode Island landmarks similar to real-world locations.
+MacFarlane often borrows the names of Rhode Island locations and icons such as Pawtucket for the fictional beer brand and Brewery Pawtucket Patriot Ale and Pawtucket Brewery, Buddy Cianci named after a former Providence Mayor and used for the local Junior High School, Buddy Cianci Junior High school.
+The former local high school was named James Woods Regional High School after James Woods, an actor who was raised in Warwick, Rhode Island.
+The high school was named for the Mayor (voiced by Adam West) and the local elementary school Martin Mull Elementary is named after Martin Mull, a fellow RISD graduate.
+Several times every episode (except for the Star Wars episodes), the actual Providence skyline can be seen in the distance.
+The three buildings that are depicted are, from left to right and furthest to closest: One Financial Plaza, 50 Kennedy Plaza, and the Industrial National Bank Building.
 This ordering of buildings and the angle at which they are viewed indicates that Quahog is primarily west of downtown Providence.
-Quahog is often stated to be either Johnston, Rhode Island; Cranston, Rhode Island; North Providence, Rhode Island; Scituate, Rhode Island; or a western portion of Providence itself.
-However, in a few episodes Quahog is shown to have a coastline in episodes such as "Fifteen Minutes of Shame", "Fore Father", and "Perfect Castaway", which only Cranston and Providence possess.
+Quahog is often stated to be either Johnston, Cranston, North Providence, Scituate, or a western portion of Providence itself.
+However, in a few episodes, Quahog is shown to have a coastline in episodes such as "Fifteen Minutes of Shame", "Fore, Father", and "Perfect Castaway", which only Cranston and Providence possess.
 This is supported by the fact that the real-world "31 Spooner Street" is located in Providence, immediately due west of Roger Williams Park.
 MacFarlane has said in the DVD commentary for the episode "When You Wish Upon a Weinstein" that the street was named after Spooner Hill Road, which is his childhood home.
 Also, a map seen in "Fifteen Minutes of Shame" does not resemble a map of the neighborhood of Spooner Street.

 In "Not All Dogs Go To Heaven", the "zoom out" at the end shows Quahog to be somewhere between Cranston and Warwick, almost directly north of the Theodore Francis Green Airport.
-In "E. Peterbus Unum", a map of Rhode Island is shown, with Quahog shaded in red.
-Quahog is shown in the vicinity of Tiverton, Rhode Island.
-Quahog is also shown to be within driving distance to Newport, Rhode Island, which is also where Lois Griffin's parents Babs and Carter Pewterschmidt live.
+In "E. Peterbus Unum", a map of Rhode Island is shown, with Quahog shaded in red, shown in the vicinity of Tiverton.
+Quahog is also shown to be within driving distance to Newport, which is also where Lois Griffin's parents Babs and Carter Pewterschmidt live.
 In an interview with Providence's Fox affiliate WNAC-TV, MacFarlane stated that the town is modeled after Cranston.

 Name significance

 A quahog is an edible clam.
-The name "Quahog", however, appears to be based on the unrelated toponym Quonochontaug, though both are from the Narragansett language.
-Select regional DVD releases to state on the rear cover "Meet the Griffins and find out what in the name of Quonochontaug, Rhode Island is going on in their heads!", giving "Quonochontaug" as the name for the fictional Quahog.
-Many of the features of Quahog exist in Quonochontaug, such as a coast.
-Many people living in Quonochontaug commonly refer to the town as Quahog.
-However, the real Quonochontaug is a tiny village community of no more than a few hundred people located within the rural town of Charlestown, Rhode Island, more than halfway across the state from Providence where the skyline would not be visible.